 MEV can be extracted if the operator exploits their centralized position and frontruns user transactions.

 Force exit allows the users to escape censorship by withdrawing their funds.
 The system allows users to force the withdrawal of funds by submitting a request directly to the contract on-chain.
 The request must be served within a defined time period.
 If this does not happen, the system will halt regular operation and permit trustless withdrawal of funds.

-The user initiates the withdrawal by submitting a transaction on L2.
+The user initiates the withdrawal by submitting a regular transaction on this chain.
 When the block containing that transaction is proven the funds become available for withdrawal on L1.
 Finally the user submits an L1 transaction to claim the funds.
 This transaction does not require a merkle proof.
 When withdrawing NFTs they are minted on L1.

 If the user experiences censorship from the operator with regular exit they can submit their withdrawal requests directly on L1.
 The system is then obliged to service this request.
-Once the force operation is submitted if the request is serviced the operation follows the flow of a regular exit.
+Once the force operation is submitted and if the request is serviced, the operation follows the flow of a regular exit.

 If enough time passes and the forced exit is still ignored the user can put the system into a frozen state, disallowing further state updates.
 In that case everybody can withdraw by submitting a merkle proof of their funds with their L1 transaction.

-- Committee 0x1e60…69cBData Availability Committee (DAC) contract verifing data availability claim from DAC Members (via multisig check).
+Data Availability Committee (DAC) contract verifying data availability claim from DAC Members (via multisig check).

 The current deployment carries some associated risks: